tomswartz07/covid19-pennsylvania/README.md

 affect the bandwidth of the host.
 Please do not use this script to poll the site more often than once every hour or so.
 The data does not change that often.

-The scripts and data used to generate this graph are also included in the repository.
+The scripts and data used to generate the graphs are also included in the repository.
+The data is not automatically populated in to the `gnuplot` data file, it is instead calculated separately following the daily PA Dept of Health update, and provided as described in this repository, so that careful attention can be provided to ensure validity.
 Simply install `gnuplot` and run:

 ```